Glenda Morejón: Biography

 Despite her record of winning acclaim for Latin America, Morejón has had difficulty securing funding for her training or equipment.
 She trained with patched and holed shoes, drank tap water, and used aguapanela as an energizer.
 Despite a local campaign by Morejón's management, she had to go alone to Nairobi and with basic equipment.
 Ecuador's Ministry of Sport has denied funding for Morejón despite international protest.

 On 5 May 2018, she won the silver medal in the World Championship held in Taicang, China.

+On 8 June 2019, at a meet in La Coruña, Spain, Morejón produced what World Athletics described as one of the deepest 20 km race walk fields in history, finishing in 1:25:29 to defeat that year's reigning world champion, China's Yang Jiayu, by five seconds, in what was her debut at the distance.
+The performance was, at the time, the fastest ever recorded by an under-20 athlete and ranked 13th on the senior world all-time list.
+The mark remained the South American area record as of the 2025 World Athletics Championships, six years later.

+That August, competing at the 2019 World Athletics Championships in Doha, Morejón finished 25th in the women's 20 km walk after fading in the second half of the race in difficult heat conditions.
+Reflecting on the result afterward, she said: "I was disappointed with my performance in Doha because I didn't reach my target of walking as fast as I wanted to.
+But it's part of sport and it's a learning experience."
+She was among the nominees for that year's World Athletics Rising Star Award.

 Tokyo 2020

 Although she has won four international contests, she was as considered a substitute athlete for the 2020 Tokyo.
 However, in 2019, Morejón was promoted to the High Performance Plan, the Olympic competitor program from the Sport Secretary in Ecuador.
 She participated in the Women's 20 kilometres walk but didn't finish.

-Morojón then trained for the Olympic games in Paris 2024 along with other Ecuadorian athletes, such as Alex Quiñonez, Neisi Dajomes, etc.
+Morojón then trained for the Olympic games in Paris 2024 along with other Ecuadorian athletes, such as Alex Quiñonez, Neisi Dájomes, etc.